Changissnz/nu_merchant_principal/README.md

 various mannerisms of analysis for judgment.
 Invoking subjectivity on a matter can be due to the cause of the invoker's lack of capability to independently act on the truth, whether to counteract or make use of by adoption.
+Processes that somehow transform subjective matters into belief systems believed by an alliance to be the objective (the truth?) are a priceless staple of the alliance's modus operandi, from core to execution.
+If the topic of shifty and shifting alliances required only one sentence for its cause, the sentence would satisfy by including the notion that the predominant cause is breakdowns by disintegration of agreement over the subjective/s, in unequivocating ways.